Salesforce has two ways to attach files to records. Prior to the introduction of Lightning, there were simple attachments. These are stored in the

 All three objects must be selected for deployment for the attachments to be successfully created on Salesforce.

-ContentDocument is not deployed by Gearset but created by Salesforce on the target organization, so it uses the special deployment type 'Read back created records' which looks up which records were created.
+ContentDocumentis not deployed by Gearset, but instead created by Salesforce on the target organization, so it uses the special deployment type 'Read back created records', which looks up which records were created.

 This is all that's needed to configure the deployment.
-It's possible can check that the attachments will be deployed by looking at the deployment plan.
-The fetch step will be filtering by the 'parent' object, and the attachment itself will be deployed using a 'create binary' step.
+It's possible to check that the attachments will be deployed by looking at the deployment plan.
+The fetch step will be filtered by the 'parent' object, and the attachment itself will be deployed using a 'create binary' step.

 Restore from a backup

-Imaging you have run X, where you back up the file, and a subsequent run Y where the file deletion is detected.
-You will need to go to the run Y to take the ID information of what you want to restore, but then go to run X click on
+Imagine you have run, X, where you back up the file, and a subsequent run, Y, where the file deletion is detected.
+You will need to go to Y to take the ID information of what you want to restore, but then go to X and click on

 Restore snapshot data to start the configuration.